wasabi-neko/TheSagaOfGarryTheLolicon/ReadMe.md

 ## description:
 mad with `C++`, `openGL`, `openCV2` .

-The `openCV2` lib is for opening and storing imgs.The `openGL` is for 'drawing' the window.
+The `openCV2` lib is for opening and storing imgs.
+And the `openGL` is for 'drawing' the window.

 this program use `openGL` with `GLUT`, but `GLUT` is a bit *old* now.So its not recommand that operat the `openGl` with `GLUT` now.

-this porject only took me two weeks to compelet it(excluding the images).So it is a bit...simple or... er... a mess...
+this porject only took me two weeks to compelet(excluding the images).So it is a bit...simple or... er... a mess...

 actually, the game is just beta.I didnot completed finish  it.
 ***